Stormtrooper0006/LaForant/README.md

 # LaForant
-LaForant merupakan sebuah website yang dibangun menggunakan HTML, CSS, dan juga JavaScript.
-Website ini menampilkan informasi seputar game LaForant seperti map-map yang ada, agent atau karakter apa saja yang ada, system requirements untuk memainkan game ini, sosial media game ini serta juga ada halaman untuk melakukan pre-register.
+LaForant is a website built using HTML, CSS, and JavaScript.
+This website provides information about the LaForant game, including maps, available agents or characters, system requirements for playing the game, the game's social media presence, and a page for pre-registration.